Iran-US talks made 'some but not conclusive progress,' mediator Oman says

 The remarks by Badr al-Busaidi suggested the negotiations between the two longtime enemies would continue even as the talks run up against their toughest challenge: Trying to find middle ground between American demands that Iran stop enriching uranium while Tehran insists its program must continue.

-“The fifth round of Iran US talks have concluded today in Rome with some but not conclusive progress,” al-Busaidi wrote.
-“We hope to clarify the remaining issues in the coming days, to allow us to proceed towards the common goal of reaching a sustainable and honourable agreement.”
+“The fifth round of Iran US talks have concluded today in Rome with some but not conclusive progress,” al-Busaidi wrote on X. “We hope to clarify the remaining issues in the coming days, to allow us to proceed towards the common goal of reaching a sustainable and honourable agreement.”

-U.S. officials up to President Donald Trump insist Iran cannot continue to enrich uranium at all in any deal that could see sanctions lifted on Tehran's struggling economy.
-Iran's Foreign Minister Abbas Araghchi early Friday insisted online that no enrichment would mean "we do NOT have a deal."

-“Figuring out the path to a deal is not rocket science,” Araghchi wrote on X. “Time to decide.”
+Iran's Foreign Minister Abbas Araghchi after the talks told Iranian state television that al-Busaidi presented ideas that will be conveyed to the two nations' capitals “without creating any commitments for either side."

+"These negotiations are too complex to be resolved in just two or three meetings,” he said.
+“I am hopeful that in the next one or two rounds — especially given the better understanding of the Islamic Republic’s positions — we can reach solutions that allow the talks to progress.”

+He added: “We are not there yet, but we are not discouraged either."

 The U.S. was again represented in the talks by Mideast envoy Steve Witkoff and Michael Anton, the State Department's policy planning director.
-Al-Busaidi was mediating the negotiations as the sultanate on the Arabian Peninsula has been a trusted interlocutor by both Tehran and Washington in the talks.

-Multiple convoys arrived at the Omani Embassy in Rome’s Camilluccia neighborhood just after 1 p.m.
-The embassy previously served as the site of another round of talks.
-Iranian media said the talks started at 1:30 p.m.

-After about 2 1/2 hours, a convoy left the embassy compound.
-Iranian Foreign Ministry spokesman Esmail Baghaei, at the embassy in Rome, told state television that it was Witkoff leaving because he needed to catch a flight.
-Baghaei said the talks had continued without Witkoff in a “sane and calm atmosphere.”
+They had no immediate comment afterward, with the Iranians saying Witkoff left early from the negotiations at the Omani Embassy in Rome's Camilluccia neighborhood.

 The talks seek to limit Iran's nuclear program in exchange for the lifting of some of the crushing economic sanctions the U.S. has imposed on the Islamic Republic, closing in on half a century of enmity.